Team Coaching for teams in organisations

 What is Team Coaching in organisations?

-A skilled team coach will work with a team in a diverse range of ways – observing, questioning, listening, providing challenge, using an appropriate tool or framework to facilitate learning and imparting knowledge via skill-building sessions.
+Our skilled team coaches will work with your team in a diverse range of ways – observing, questioning, listening, providing challenge, using an appropriate tool or framework to facilitate learning and imparting knowledge via skill-building sessions.

 Specific areas of focus for team coaching are likely to include: